Search

 He was awarded the British War and Victory medals and the 1915 Star.

-Annie E. Roberts received £10, 14s and 10d on the 7th of November 1916 and a further £6 on the 17th of July 1919 in Soldier’s Effects.
+William was, according to his father, living with Mrs Annie E. Roberts.
+She became his sole legatee.
+Annie received £10, 14s and 10d on 7th November 1916 and a further £6 on 17th July 1919 in Soldier’s Effects.

 She was also entitled to receive his personal property and medals.